doggor/offsite-test-voting/README.md

    ```sh
    npm start
    ```
    By default, port 8080 will be used by the NodeJS server.
-If this port is already in use, please pass a new port number through the `PORT` envirnment variable when launching, for example:
+If this port is already in use, please pass a new port number through the `PORT` environment variable when launching, for example:
    ```sh
     PORT=8888 npm start
    ```